average-below/average-below/README.md

 - He/Him
 -
 - ⚡ Fun fact: ...
 - I am average-below in Japanese.
-I could speak it be need working on reading and writing.
+I could speak it but, it needs work on reading and writing.

 <!---
 average-below/average-below is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.